pjiocnic/study-guide-repo/my-aws-stories/7-cloudformation-snippets.md

 1. Based Network.yaml that creates a sanbox VPC
 1. Create and Associate Instance Profile.
-How do yu attach additional permissions to an existing profile?
+How do you attach additional permissions to an existing profile?
 1. SSM sessionmanager
 1. EC2 Instance connect
 1. Event Bridge, Rules and EventBusPolicy  - /Volumes/Lexar/git-repos/aws-repo/my-aws-workshops/serverless/serverless-developer-experience/3-sandbox/templates/uni-prop-shared-dev.yaml